 On this page:

-Students who wish to teach chemistry in Ohio public high schools can pursue a Bachelor of Science degree in chemistry.
-Upon completion of this undergraduate degree program in the College of Science and Mathematics, students then need to complete the Professional Educators Program (PEP) Master of Education degree (M.Ed.) through Wright State’s College of Health, Education, and Human Services.
-Graduates of the B.S. in chemistry and the M.Ed.
-Professional Educators Program are then eligible to seek licensure from the Ohio Department of Education in chemistry or chemistry in combination with another science field depending on the content of the undergraduate curriculum.
+If you wish to teach chemistry in an Ohio public high school, you can pursue the Bachelor of Science degree in chemistry.
+Upon completion of this undergraduate degree program in the College of Science and Mathematics, you will then need to complete the Master of Education degree (M.Ed.) through Wright State’s College of Health, Education, and Human Services.
+Completion of both programs would make you eligible to seek licensure from the Ohio Department of Education in chemistry or chemistry in combination with another science field, depending on the content of the undergraduate curriculum.

-The Adolescence to Young Adult Chemistry Licensure Program is based on an undergraduate Bachelor of Science degree in Chemistry.
+The Adolescence to Young Adult Licensure Program in chemistry is based on an undergraduate Bachelor of Science degree in chemistry.

 View Bachelor of Science in Chemistry program information, degree requirements, and graduation planning strategy in the Academic Catalog.